hsaghir/hsaghir.github.io/_posts/data_science/-2017-08-18-missing-value-imputation-deep-gm.md

-## Strategies for handling missing data'
+## Strategies for handling missing data

 Missing data classes:
     - Missing completely at random (CR): The probability of an instance having a missing value doens't depend on the known values or the missing data
     - Missing at semi-random (SR): The probability of an instance having a missing value only depends on known values and not the missing values.
     - not missing at random (NR): when the probability of an instance have a missing value depends on the value of that attribute.

 General strategies:
     - Ignoring and discarding the data (only CR since discarding a non-random missing value biases the results)